bnb/jsconf-eu-led/README.md

 ## Global Prerequisites

 Since this project relies on Azure, you'll need an Azure account.
 If you don't already have an Azure account, you can sign up for a free one [here][use-azure].
 With a free account, you get 1,000,000 Azure Functions executions per month.
+We have a limited number of Azure Passes available at our booth which gives you free credit.

 Additionally, we're going to be working from this repository as a starting point, so let's clone it now with `git clone https://github.com/bnb/jsconf-eu-led.git`.
 We'll be doing most, if not all, of our work in the `jsconf-eu-led` folder we just cloned.